stankur/shapeshifter/README.md

 documents are mysteriously disappearing from the database, like text cinema's doc, aak.

 when the editor initially loads, the summary select dropdown has empty value, not populated properly.

+it is problematic when the image url is not found.
+I believe the recraft image URL might have expired, making the url invalid, and thing like jump to heading upon card expansion broke.